 The full desktop Salesforce experience is now GA on Safari on iPad running iPadOS!
 Users will display the Classic or Lightning Experience UI depending on the org setup and their config.
 Links from other applications, such as email, will open Safari rather than the Salesforce mobile application.
 So make sure you prepare your users for that.

 Split view for list views open records in the main section of the page to the right of the list view, much like an email client can display the details of a single email without hiding the contents of the inbox.
 A real time saver!

 A new details panel in Kanban view shows the key fields and guidance for any deal that the rep clicks on, saving them having to navigate to the deal record itself.
 You can also edit the key fields inline without leaving the Kanban view – less clicking, more selling!

 One for the pro coders (aka developers!) – messaging that crosses the various Salesforce UI technology boundaries.
 Communication over pre-configured channels is now possible between Aura Components, Lightning Web Components (including the utility bar) and Visualforce pages.
 Further, in a change from the beta functionality, you can also communicate with hidden console tabs and subtabs, and hidden standard app tabs.

 6. Launch Flow from Platform Event

-One for the low-coders - flows can now be triggered directly from a platform event, rather than having to trigger a process which then invokes the flow.
-Unlike the process builder solution, you don't have to associate the process with an object to handle the platform event.
+One for the low-coders – you can now trigger flows directly from a platform event, rather than having to trigger a process which then invokes the flow.
+Unlike the process builder solution, you don’t have to associate the process with an object to handle the platform event.